 Recent research conducted in Israel showed how the CRISPR-Cas9 gene editing system can be effective against metastatic cancer.

-Researchers in a laboratory at Tel Aviv University (TAU) demonstrated that the CRISPR-Cas9 system is very effective at treating metastatic cancer.
+Researchers in a laboratory at Tel Aviv University (TAU) demonstrated that the CRISPR -Cas9 system is very effective at treating metastatic cancer.
 CRISPR-Cas9 is a high precision gene-editing technique that can change the DNA of animals, plants and microorganisms.
 Theoretically, a precise part of any chosen genome can be spliced, allowing the use of the cell’s natural systems to manipulate gene coding and rewrite the code of life.

-In the recent research study in Israel, scientists developed a novel lipid nanoparticle-based delivery system that targets cancer cells and uses genetic manipulation to destroy them.
+In a recent research study in Israel, scientists developed a novel lipid nanoparticle-based delivery system that targets cancer cells and uses genetic manipulation to destroy them.
 The breakthrough system is called CRISPR-LNPs, and it carries messenger RNA that encodes for the CRISPR enzyme Cas9, which acts as molecular scissors to snip the cancer cells’ DNA.

 “This is the first study in the world to prove that the CRISPR genome editing system can be used to treat cancer effectively in a living animal,” said Prof. Dan Peer, VP for R&D and Head of the Laboratory of Precision Nanomedicine at the Shmunis School of Biomedicine and Cancer Research at TAU.
 “It must be emphasized that this is not chemotherapy.
 There are no side effects, and a cancer cell treated in this way will never become active again.
 The molecular scissors of Cas9 cut the cancer cell’s DNA, thereby neutralizing it and permanently preventing replication.”

-The groundbreaking research was conducted by Dr. Daniel Rosenblum, Ph.D, together with Ph.D student Anna Gutkin and colleagues, in collaboration with Dr. Zvi R. Cohen, Director of Neurosurgical Oncology and Vice-Chair of the Department of Neurosurgery at Sheba Medical Center; Dr. Dinorah Friedmann-Morvinski from TAU; Dr. Mark A. Behlke, Chief Scientific Officer at IDT Inc.; and Prof. Judy Lieberman of Boston Children’s Hospital and Harvard Medical School.
+The groundbreaking research was conducted by Dr. Daniel Rosenblum, Ph.D., together with Ph.D. student Anna Gutkin and colleagues, in collaboration with Dr. Zvi R. Cohen, Director of Neurosurgical Oncology and Vice-Chair of the Department of Neurosurgery at Sheba Medical Center; Dr. Dinorah Friedmann-Morvinski from TAU; Dr. Mark A. Behlke, Chief Scientific Officer at IDT Inc.; and Prof. Judy Lieberman of Boston Children’s Hospital and Harvard Medical School.
 It was carried out in Prof. Peer’s Laboratory of Precision Nanomedicine.

 Prof. Peer and his team chose two of the deadliest cancers to examine for the potential of using the CRISPR-LNPs technology as a cancer treatment: metastatic ovarian cancer and glioblastoma.
 Glioblastoma, the most aggressive type of brain cancer, has an average life expectancy of only 15 months after diagnosis; the 5-year survival rate is only 3%.
 The research demonstrated that one solitary treatment with CRISPR-LNPs doubled the average life expectancy of mice with glioblastoma tumors, and their overall survival rate was boosted by about 30%.